Waiting List and Deferred Applicants

 How do I send my updates to the Office of Undergraduate Admissions?

-Students who decide to send any of the recommended updates are asked to upload them via the "Upload Materials" section of their applicant status portal.
-It is our preference that updates are sent together as a package rather than in multiple uploads.
+Applicants who decide to send any of the recommended updates are asked to upload them via the "Upload Materials" section of their applicant status portal.
+It is our preference that updates are sent as a package rather than in multiple uploads.

 When will I learn if I’ve been admitted from the waiting list?

-Typically, we begin notifying students who will be admitted from the waiting list between May 3 and May 15.
+Typically, we begin notifying applicants who will be admitted from the waiting list between May 3 and May 15.

 If I am admitted from the waiting list, how will I be notified?

-The admissions staff makes every effort to place a personal phone call to each student who is being admitted from the waiting list.
-An official written offer of admission is then mailed to the student’s home.
+The admissions staff makes every effort to place a personal phone call to each applicant admitted from the waiting list.
+An official written offer of admission is also mailed to the applicant’s home.

 Is admission from the waiting list binding?

-No. Students admitted from the waiting list will be given a period of time to confirm whether they will or will not accept our offer of admission.
+No. Applicants admitted from the waiting list will be given a period of time to confirm whether they will accept our offer of admission.

-Is there financial aid available for students admitted from the waiting list?
+Is financial aid available for students admitted from the waiting list?

 Yes.
-Notre Dame is committed to meeting the full demonstrated need of every student who is admitted.
-If you haven’t already, please submit your financial aid applications.
+Notre Dame is committed to meeting the full demonstrated financial need of every student who is admitted.
+If you haven’t already, please submit your financial aid application.

 Is there on-campus housing available for students admitted from the waiting list?